-MAL 5308 (3-3-0) Great Leaders in History
+MAL 5308 (3-3-0) Great Leaders in History (LED 4308)

 This course is designed to provide students with an understanding of different types of leadership throughout history.
 Students will be challenged to not only learn about some of the most famous leaders in history, but also assess the strengths and weaknesses of each of those leaders in his/her respective context.
 A key component of the course will be to help students learn to more fully assess leadership in multiple arenas and synthesize their own conception of leadership.
-Fall, Spring, Summer.
+This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.
+Fall, Spring.